Salvoxia/immich-folder-album-creator/README.md

                         Additional external libarary root path in Immich; May be specified multiple times for multiple import paths or external libraries. (default: None)
   -u, --unattended      Do not ask for user confirmation after identifying albums.
 Set this flag to run script as a cronjob. (default: False)
   -a ALBUM_LEVELS, --album-levels ALBUM_LEVELS
-                        Number of sub-folders below the root path used for album name creation.
+                        Number of sub-folders or range of sub-folder levels below the root path used for album name creation.
 Positive numbers start from top of the folder structure, negative numbers from the bottom.
-Cannot be 0. (default: 1)
+Cannot be 0.
+If a range should be set, the start level and end level must be separated by a comma like '<startLevel>,<endLevel>'.
+If negative levels are used in a range, <startLevel> must be less than or equal to <endLevel>. (default: 1)
   -s ALBUM_SEPARATOR, --album-separator ALBUM_SEPARATOR
                         Separator string to use for compound album names created from nested folders.
 Only effective if -a is set to a value > 1 (default: )
   -c CHUNK_SIZE, --chunk-size CHUNK_SIZE